 23.3.2 Title VI Complaints.

 A. The County will designate a responsible employee and adopt and implement a Title VI complaint process in accordance with FTA C 4702.1B.
-The County will provide a copy of its Title VI complaint process to Sound Transit upon the execution of this agreement, and when amended.
+The County will provide a copy of its Title VI complaint process to Sound Transit upon the execution of this Agreement, and when amended.

 In accordance with the 49 C.F.R.
 Part 21 (Nondiscrimination in Federally-Assisted Programs of the Department of Transportation---Effectuation of Title VI of the Civil Rights Act of 1964) and FTA C 4702.1B, the County will ensure that operators, customer service staff, and other pertinent public facing staff are proficiently trained to perform their duties with regard to Title VI requirements for public transit, and treating customers with respect and courtesy without regard to race, color, or national origin.